AshampooSystems/boden/docs/docs/reference/ui/yoga/layout.md

 * **`flexBasis`**

 	Specifies the default size of the item along the containers main axis.
-	Similar to **size/width** for Row containers or **size/height** for Column containers. flexBasis can be specified in pixel or percent:
+	Similar to size/width for row containers or size/height for column containers.
+	`flexBasis` can be specified in pixels or as percentage value (string):

 	```json
 	{ "flexBasis" : 100 },